dlord/spigot-docker/README.md

 ### Data volumes

+The entrypoint script updates the permissions of the data volumes before running Spigot.
+You are free to modify the contents of these directories without worrying about permissions.

 There are two data volumes declared for this image:

 #### /opt/minecraft

-All server-related artifacts (jars, configs)' and world templates go here.
+All server-related artifacts (jars, configs)' go here.

 #### /var/lib/minecraft